Angeline Boulley

-Angeline Boulley (born 1966) is a Chippewa (Ojibwe) author and has worked to improve education for Indigenous children.
+Angeline Boulley (born 1966) is a Native American (Ojibwe) author and has worked to improve education for Indigenous children.
 Her debut work, Firekeeper's Daughter, was named one of the top 100 young adult novels of all time by Time magazine.
 It was also a New York Times best seller and won the Edgar Allan Poe Award for Best Young Adult Novel in 2022.
 The novel will be adapted into a miniseries by Higher Ground.

 Personal life

 Boulley is an enrolled member of the Sault Tribe of Chippewa Indians.
 She was born and raised in "Bahweting (the place of the rapids) in Sault Ste.
 Marie, Michigan."

 She is a graduate of Central Michigan University.

 Her "father is a traditional firekeeper, who strikes ceremonial fires at spiritual activities in the tribal community and ensures protocols are followed, while providing cultural teachings through stories told around the fire."

 Career

 Boulley has worked in "Indian education at the tribal, state, and national levels."
 At the tribal level, she served as the Educational Director and Assistant Director.
 She also served on the Board of Regents at Bay Mills Community College before becoming the Director for the Office of Indian Education at the U.S. Department of Education.

 At present, Boulley works as a full-time author.